IbraheemAlSaady/aspnetcore-requesttimerlogger/README.md

 # Request Timer Logger

-Request Timer Logger is a console logger that will check and write the time each request took to be processed with the option of logging the request info into a file.
+Request Timer Logger is a console logger that will check and write the time each request took to be processed with the option of logging the request info into a file in a json format.

 ##Installation